DIGITAL & WIDE-FORMAT PRINTING

 What are the Disadvantages of Digital Printing?

 One of the disadvantages of digital printing is that the color quality is not as good as it would be with offset.
 This is because digital printing uses a combination of just four colors, those being magenta, yellow, cyan, and black, to get as close as possible to any colors you’re using in your artwork.
 Offset printing on the other hand, uses a color system which is capable of matching colors in your artwork with precision.
 One more disadvantage of digital printing is that the color doesn’t get absorbed by the paper like it would be in offset printing.
 Whenever print areas get folded or cut, it’s possible that cracks might be left in the ink, and this would degrade your image.

 Why is Digital Printing Cheaper?

-Because it’s a more efficient and faster process, digital printing can be much less expensive than traditional printing processes.
-With conventional printing, there’s always a minimum amount that you are obliged to print, but with digital printing, you can print exactly the number of pieces you want.
-It’s also much quicker to set up for digital printing, and that’s what makes it ideal for a low-volume, small printing job.
+Because it’s a more efficient and faster process, digital printing can be much less expensive than traditional processes.
+With conventional options, there’s always a minimum amount that you are obliged to print, but with digital print methods, you can print exactly the number of pieces you want.
+It’s also much quicker to set up for digital prints, and that’s what makes it ideal for a low-volume, small print job.

 Is Digital Printing Better Than Offset Printing?

-All things considered, digital printing is your best bet when you have a short run project which you need to complete, whereas a higher volume printing requirement might be better suited to offset printing.
+All things considered, digital print methods are your best bet when you have a short run project which you need to complete, whereas a higher volume printing requirement might be better suited to offset.
 Both printing processes can produce professional quality materials, so the primary difference between the two is whether you have a low-volume project or a high volume of printed pieces which are necessary.